Max-Bld/adtech-business-case/README.md

 The **business_case_presentation.pdf** file represents a double-folded work consisting of:
 - an analysis of a real anonymized database taken from the Adtech field;
-- the communication of the results to a non-expert customer.
+- the communication of the results	in the form of a Powerpoint presentation.

 It displays my skills in terms of data analysis and data story-telling.